BrianGladman/gsl/doc/linalg.rst

    for the complex case).
 On input, the values from the diagonal and lower-triangular part of the matrix :data:`A` are used (the upper triangular part is ignored).
-On output the diagonal and lower triangular part of the input matrix :data:`A` contain the matrix :math:`L`, while the upper triangular part is unmodified.
+On output the diagonal and lower triangular part of the input matrix :data:`A` contain the matrix :math:`L`, while the upper triangular part contains the original matrix.
 If the matrix is not positive-definite then the decomposition will fail, returning the error code :macro:`GSL_EDOM`.

    When testing whether a matrix is positive-definite, disable the error handler first to avoid triggering an error.
+The real-valued function uses Level 3 BLAS to compute the Cholesky factorization, while the complex-valued routine uses Level 2 BLAS.

 .. function:: int gsl_linalg_cholesky_decomp (gsl_matrix * A)

    This function is now deprecated and is provided only for backward compatibility.

+.. function:: int gsl_linalg_cholesky_decomp_L2 (gsl_matrix * A)

+   This function computes the Cholesky factorization of the matrix :data:`A` using Level 2 BLAS operations.

+.. function:: int gsl_linalg_cholesky_decomp_L3 (gsl_matrix * A)

+   This function computes the Cholesky factorization of the matrix :data:`A` using Level 3 BLAS operations.

 .. function:: int gsl_linalg_cholesky_solve (const gsl_matrix * cholesky, const gsl_vector * b, gsl_vector * x)
               int gsl_linalg_complex_cholesky_solve (const gsl_matrix_complex * cholesky, const gsl_vector_complex * b, gsl_vector_complex * x)